the-cafe/git-ai-commit/README.md

 # AI Commit Message

+**Tl;DR**

-Tl;DR - An pre-commit hook that generates the perfect commit message for you
+- An pre-commit hook that generates the perfect commit message for you
+- Supports all projects and programming language, built on the [`pre-commit`](https://pre-commit.com/) git hooks framework
+- Works alongside all your other git hooks

+## Usage

 TODO - Insert video of usage